irvMol/dogWalking/README.md

 	and a cool depth effect (click on a menu item to see what I mean).
 Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.
 	Hope you dig it :)

 # Resources
 These are some resources I found helpful while creating this project.
-If you want to build something similar and don't know where to start, skim these resources alongside the dogWalking source code:
+If you want to build something similar and don't know where to start, skim these resources alongside the dogWalking source code.

 [Dockerizing LEMP](https://tech.osteel.me/posts/docker-for-local-web-development-part-1-a-basic-lemp-stack)